 The Contractor shall erect a sign at the project site at his own expense.
 The location of the sign shall be as directed by the Contracting Officer.
 Lettering of sign, and other pertinent data that should appear on the sign will be furnished by the Contracting Officer to the Contractor.

-VIII.
-Any damages to existing conditions shall be repaired in good condition with finish to match existing.

-IX.
-MINIMUM RATES OF PAY AND WAGE RATES- See attach General Decision
+- VIII.
+Any damages to existing conditions shall be repaired in good condition with finish to match existing. - IX.
+MINIMUM RATES OF PAY AND WAGE RATES- See attach General Conditions for Construction U.S. Department of Housing and Urban